 Teen Recovery Centers (TRCs) have been designed to include one TRC primary site, and at least two TRC ancillary school sites within each regionally based TRC contract.
-Although it may be convenient for a TRC to serve clients at multiple locations within the TRC contract, this is not allowed.
-Please see Programs Serving Children, Youth & Families memo posted to the Optum site for specific guidelines.
+It is required that all TRC sites, both TRC primary sites and TRC school sites or ancillary sites, are DMC-certified.